wyilio/dual-n-back/README.md

 Although unproven, the game remains a promising area of research.

-Try it out!
+Try it out if you'd like!
+It's both mentally taxing and fascinating to observe real-time strategies emerge.

-If you'd like to read more, check out this [article](https://gwern.net/dnb-faq) by Gwern on the subject.
+If you'd like to read more, check out this comprehensive [article](https://gwern.net/dnb-faq) by Gwern on the subject.

+# Implementation Details

+This project is a product of Bevy, egui, and Rust.
+If you have proposed changes, feel free to write an issue.

+# Further Features

+This project owes its existence to [Brain Workshop](https://brainworkshop.sourceforge.net/).
+Down the line, it'd be nice to incorporate a few of Brain Workshop's extensive features.